Ghost CMS is a simple and modern platform for blogs and membership websites.

 Ghost websites are fast.

 I never had to spend a second improving the speed of my website or thinking of reducing the number of plugins...
 Ghost is fast and remains fast.
 Simple as that.

 I picked managed hosting for my Ghost website to outsource management, like security, backups, and updates.
 This means I never have to worry about any of this.
 Instead, I contact customer support from my hosting company if there is a problem.

 The editor on Ghost.
 It's amazing and the best text editor of any CMS I've used so far.

-My struggles with Ghost have revolved around the lack of welcome emails, no click tracking, and no email automation.
+My struggles with Ghost have revolved around the lack of welcome emails, and no email automation.

 Also, I still feel that I haven't found a "perfect" theme for me.
 I like how most themes look, but it lacks that extra bit to fit what I want to build.

 So, how do I rate my experience using Ghost?
 I rate it as a 9/10.